Our Approach to Ministry

 We Create Sustainable Programs

-Our partnerships with existing organizations ensures shared vision, resource mobilization, community participation, and shared responsibility.
-Ultimately, it means a global child poverty relief program that is sustainable and deeply impactful for the children, their families, and the community we champion.
+We partner with existing organizations that share our vision, mobilize resources, and encourage community participation and responsibility.
+Ultimately, it means we have a global child poverty relief program that is sustainable and deeply impactful for the children, their families, and the community we champion.
 Our Hope Centers are established in these partners’ churches and schools, and our local partners make decisions about what children learn, the materials they use, and the activities in which they participate.

 We Offer Individualized Care

 Local partners in our global community help identify and recruit staff and Child Champions within the community so that each child is given individual care, support and attention.
 Our Child Champions visit each child and meet with their parents or caregivers to assess learning and growth challenges, provide health and hygiene screenings, and determine individualized programmatic interventions and care.
-Every child in our program is known, loved and cared for by a well-qualified, experienced and mature adult.
+Every child in our program is known, loved and cared for by a well-qualified adult.

 We Seek Self-Sufficiency